 Bali’s new cruise ship terminal is due to be ready by the end of the year.
-The new facility, that will be constructed at Port of Benoa, will help boost the tourism figures of Indonesia.
+The new facility, which will be constructed at Port Benoa, will help boost the tourism figures of Indonesia.

-It is expected that Port of Benoa will be modified into a world-class port which will not only be able to accommodate super luxury yachts, but large cruise ships as well.
+It is expected that Port Benoa will be modified into a world-class port that will not only be able to accommodate super luxury yachts but large cruise ships as well.

 Currently, cruise liners that call at Benoa have to moor offshore and travelers are tendered ashore.

 According to Chairman of Bali Tourism Board, Ida Bagus Agung Partha, the terminal was vital because of the current shortage of capacity of Denpasar.